Enjo kōsai: Taiwan

-The use of the term began to spread to other East Asian places in the late 1990s via media.
+The use of the term began to spread to other East Asian countries in the late 1990s via media.
 The idea of compensated dating became popular in Taiwan after the airing of the Japanese dorama God, Please Give Me More Time (JOCX), in which a young woman engages in the activity and suffers social and physical costs.
-In the end, however, the heroine is able to turn her life around and seems to project a positive image for youth.
-According to scholar Oi-Wan Lam, Taiwanese teens identified with the love story's plot and the subculture of the characters.
+In the end, however, the heroine is able to turn her life around, and seems to project a positive image to youth instead.
+According to academic Oi-Wan Lam, Taiwanese teens identified with the love story's plot and the subculture of the characters.
 Lam also points to the similarities between Taiwanese and Japanese subcultures, and the notion that enjo-kōsai is not actually an occupation, writing, "Sex work is not recognized by the society as a form of work".
-Due to this recognition, teens in both cultures feel they will not suffer consequences for participating in the activity.
+Due to this lack of recognition, teens in both cultures feel they would not face real consequences for participating in the activity.

-A key difference between enjo-kōsai in Japan and Taiwan is the way in which girls set up dates with clients.
-While telephone clubs were the main venues that facilitated enjo-kōsai in Japan, the Internet facilitates meetings between girls and clients in Taiwan.
+A key difference between enjo-kōsai in Japan and Taiwan is the way in which girls set up "dates" with clients.
+While telephone clubs were the main venues that facilitated enjo-kōsai in Japan, the Internet facilitates most meetings between girls and clients in Taiwan.
 Due to this, there have been attempts by several NGOs and the Taiwanese government to regulate Internet sites.
-Efforts at regulation are compounded by the fact that NGOs and the Taiwanese government sometimes apply the term enjo-kōsai to mean more than just teenage compensated dating, but also prostitution and Internet pornography sites.
+The difficulty of regulation efforts is compounded by the fact that NGOs and the Taiwanese government sometimes apply the term enjo-kōsai to more than just teenage compensated dating, but also prostitution and Internet pornography sites.

 South Korea

 Compensated dating also happens in South Korea, where the South Korean government considers it a form of prostitution.
 An annual report by ECPAT International, published in 2004, asserts that 222 girls 18 and younger were arrested for participating in enjo-kōsai in the year 2000.
 South Korea, similar to Japan, passed a law in 2000 protecting children from exploitation and prostitution.
-Yet due to the nature of enjo-kōsai, specifically the decision of the girl to participate in the act, the girls who do enjo-kōsai are not protected under the law and are subject to punishment under the law.
+Yet due to the nature of enjo-kōsai, specifically the decision of the girl to participate in the act, the girls who participate in enjo-kōsai are not protected under the law and are instead subject to punishment under the law.